lritter/lritter.io/weblog/pages/previously.md

 - _The Ministry for the Future: A Novel_ by Kim Stanley Robinson

+  I love KSR and have been a fan since I read _Red Mars_ as a kid, but this really feels like a policy document rather than a novel.
+Interesting though.

 - _Heaven's River: Bobiverse, Book 4_ by Dennis E. Taylor

 ### September, 2020